shazChaudhry/docker-elastic/README.md

   * `docker network create --driver overlay --attachable elastic`

 ## Filebeat
   * `docker stack deploy --compose-file filebeat-docker-compose.yml filebeat`  _(Filebeat starts as a global service on all docker swarm nodes.
-It is only configured to picks up container logs for all services at '`/var/lib/docker/containers/*/*.log`' (container stdout and stderr logs) and forward thtem to Elasticsearch.
+It is only configured to pick up container logs for all services at '`/var/lib/docker/containers/*/*.log`' (container stdout and stderr logs) and forward thtem to Elasticsearch.
 These logs will then be available under filebeat index in Kibana.
 You will need to add additional configurations for other log locations.
 You may wish to read [Docker Reference Architecture: Docker Logging Design and Best Practices](https://success.docker.com/article/docker-reference-architecture-docker-logging-design-and-best-practices))_
   * Running the following command should print elasticsearch index and one of the rows should have _filebeat-*_
     * `curl -XGET -u ${ELASTICSEARCH_USERNAME}:${ELASTICSEARCH_PASSWORD} ${ELASTICSEARCH_HOST}':9200/_cat/indices?v&pretty'`